National Exhibition and Convention Center station: Station description

+Line 2

+The Line 2 station concourse is located on the first underground level and is arranged in an east-west direction.
+The paid area is located in the centre of the concourse, with entrance turnstiles on the north side and exit turnstiles on the south side.
+A long passageway is located to the west of the concourse, leading to exits 6, 8, and 9.

+Line 17

 Like all stations on Line 17, National Exhibition and Convention Center station is fully accessible.
 The platform area consists of a single island platform located underground, beneath a concourse level, which has two service counters, one at each end.
 There are fare controls at both the west and east ends of the concourse level.
 The platform area can be accessed by elevator from the concourse area within the fare-paid zone.
 The street level and concourse level are connected by an elevator near Exit 3, at the western end of the station.
 Toilets are located at the platform level within the fare-paid zone, at the east end of the platform.

 The station itself is located in the eastern part of Qingpu District, beneath the Songze Elevated Road along Songze Avenue, between Zhuguang Road and Panxiu Road.
 The station is located very close to the boundary with Minhang District.

 The Line 17 station is known for its design elements.
 An 88 m long mural fills the entire length of the concourse.
 Although an underground station, sunshine flows easily to the platform level via a panoramic sunroof, which covers the entire ceiling.
 The single island platform is 23 m wide, and unlike other island platforms, there are no support columns along the middle of the platform.
 These columns were instead placed between the platform and the tracks, also serving as pilasters for the platform screen doors.
 Porcelain art pieces are on display between the platform screen doors.

 In July 2018 the Line 17 station won the LEED (Leadership in Energy and Environmental Design) silver prize, the most widely used green building rating system in the world, making it the first of all Metro stations in Asia to win the title.

 Exits

-There are 11 exits of the station:
+This station has 11 exits.
+As the two lines that currently stop here have separate concourses, each exit leads to a single line.
+Exits 2-6, 8-9, and 13-14 (formerly East Xujing Station) lead to Line 2, while exits 15-16 (formerly exits 2 and 3 of Zhuguang Road Station) lead to Line 17.
+Originally, the Line 2 station had four additional exits, numbered 1, 2, 14 and 15.
+These were demolished after the construction of the National Exhibition and Convention Center and rebuilt as the current Exits 2 and 14.
+The accessible lift at the former exit 15 has been retained but is currently not open to the public.